digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/getting-started/transfer.rst

 .. image:: ../../images/interface_hierarchy.png
   :alt: A diagram of the interface hierarchy.
 From left to right, Disclosure, Lockable, Holding,
         and Transferable are each linked by arrows pointing left.
 Additionally, Fungible is located above from Transferable, and has an arrow pointing to Holding.
-All arrows are labelled Implements.
+All arrows are labeled "requires".

 We use ``coerceInterfaceContractId`` to convert the :ref:`Holding.I <type-daml-finance-interface-holding-holding-holding-36312>`